YonatanAhituv/Quizlet-Bot/README.md

 # OQBRTA (One Quizlet Bot to Rule them All)
-## Currently Functional on Latest Quizlet
 ### DISCLAIMER: This is some terribly written code.
 It is completely unmaintainable and will no longer recieve any updates.

 ![](http://i.imgur.com/Hx4O16u.gif)